 My husband writes a private label blog --- you can click on the link on the right and check it out.
 He recently posted how you can save up to $10 at Food Lion by buying their private label products.
 Here's his post copied below:

 Yesterday, Food Lion (my former employer) began a Private Brand sales promotion called the “Food Lion Private Brand Super Sale.”
 The sale will run from May 27 through June 23.
 Shoppers who purchase a minimum of 4 (maximum of 40) Food Lion Brand Products in one shopping visit.
 (All Food Lion Brand items are eligible except fresh meat, produce and random weight Deli/Bakery items) will receive up to $10 in Food Lion Coupons at checkout.
 Coupons are redeemable on your next shopping order.

 This could be an exciting introduction to Food Lion Brand products for customers that are accustomed to the loyalty card based promotions.
 Many of which have become staples of the Food Lion promotional mix.

 I love it when I saved more than I spent!
 Today I saved $44.71 in coupons, and spent $39.47 out of pocket.
 You can only triple 20 coupons per day.
 In today's trip I bought mostly cleaning products and paper products.
 I got free (after coupon) Mentos gum and Dawn diswashing liquid.
 Most of my other items were between $.25 - $1.99 each after the triple coupons.

-Laraine was a clothing buyer for over 10 years when her job was eliminated in 2010.
+Laraine was a clothing buyer for over 15 years and still loves to shop.
 She found herself as an accidental stay at home Mom who was not good at cleaning, cooking, or driving carpools.
 She is, however, an excellent shopper and deal seeker.
 Follow her on her new adventure as a stay at home MOM!